-- Heat the sugar and 2 tbsp of water in a pan, but don't stir.
+- Heat the sugar and 2 tablespoon of water in a pan, but don't stir.
 Let it bubble gently for 5-7 minutes until it turns golden.
 Add butter and salt, and shake the pan to combine.
 Pour into the base of an oven-proof pan, cast iron skillet or another round ovenproof dish.
 Scater the pecan nuts all over

 - Slice the bananas into rounds approx 2cm thick.
 Place them in the caramel snuggly.

 - Unroll your puff pastry and cut a circle just bigger than the overproof dish used.
 Place on top and tuck around the bananas.

 - Place in the centre of the oven for approx 40 minutes.
 When cooked, puff pastry should be golden and firm to touch.

 - Carefully invert the tarte tatin onto a plate as soon as you take it out of the oven.
 Leave to cool for a few minutes before serving with some ice cream, yogurt or creme fraiche!

 Made this to bring to a brunch and it was a huge hit!